Keystone XL Tar Sands Pipeline

 The Keystone XL pipeline is not in the national interest.
 This pipeline, which is proposed to carry Canadian tar sands oil to the Gulf Coast, is for the purpose of generating profit for a private company – it is for a private use.
 It will generate very few jobs, and the oil is destined for export markets.
 It threatens agriculture, environment, and safety.

-Though in the last few years since Keystone XL has been proposed Montana experienced a major oil pipeline spill in the Yellowstone River, not to mention the tar sands oil pipeline spill into the Kalamazoo River in Michigan which years later is still not reclaimed, neither our federal government, nor our state government, nor the company proposing to construct the Keystone XL pipeline has issued an Emergency Response Plan for the project.
+Though in the last few years since Keystone XL has been proposed Montana experienced two major oil pipeline spills in the Yellowstone River, not to mention the tar sands oil pipeline spill into the Kalamazoo River in Michigan which years later is still not reclaimed, neither our federal government, nor our state government, nor the company proposing to construct the Keystone XL pipeline has issued an Emergency Response Plan for the project.
 The emergency personnel (largely volunteers) and the potentially affected property owners and others who live near the pipeline deserve an opportunity to comment on TransCanada’s Emergency Response Plan prior to approval.

 - The Impact of Tar Sands Pipeline Spills on Employment and the Economy, a report by Cornell university Global Labor Institute